Run Firefox on a VPS Using X11 Forwarding via SSH

 ssh -X username@ip_vps

-If you want to enable less restrictive forwarding, you can use the -Y
+For less restrictive forwarding, use the -Y

 option: